microsoft/MCAPSTechConnect2024-lab214/skillable/exercise1.md

 If you take a quick look at the project and you have some experience with web development in ASP.NET, you will realize that this is a standard Web API project:

 1. In the `Program.cs` file, we have the initialization of the Web API project, including the controllers which manage the various API endpoints.
-In we're running the project in development mode, the Web API root will expose a simple endpoint that returns the message **Microsoft Copilot SDK Sample**.
+In we're running the project in development mode, the Web API root will expose a simple endpoint that returns the message **Microsoft 365 Agents SDK Sample**.

     ```csharp
     var builder = WebApplication.CreateBuilder(args);